 Course Description and Objectives:

 At the conclusion of “Leaves from the Mental Portfolio of a Eurasian” (1909), Sui Sin Far (Edith Maude Eaton) writes, “After all I have no nationality and am not anxious to claim any.
 Individuality is more than nationality.”
 How would you respond to Far?
 There are two things at work within these two sentences.
-On the one hand, she notes that as the daughter of a British father and a Chinese mother, and she must navigate a society that places in her in specific boxes, depending on context.
+On the one hand, she notes that as the daughter of a British father and a Chinese mother her nationality is split, and on the other hand she must navigate a society that places her into specific boxes, depending on context.

 This year marks the centennial of the Tulsa Massacre, one of the worst incidents of racial violence in United States history where white mobs destroyed the African American Greenwood neighborhood leaving 10,000 homeless and an estimated 150-200 Black citizens dead.
 We will read three texts this semester that look at the Tulsa Massacre and events in 1921.
 P. Djèlí Clark Ring Shout and David Walker, Chuck Brown, and Sanford Greene’s Bitter Root use the EthnoGothic, which John Ira Jennings describes as “deal[ing] with primarily speculative narratives that actively engage with negatively affective and racially oriented psychological traumas via the traditions of Gothic tropes and technologies,” to explore themes of identity, racism, and oppression, and Alverne Bell Stacey Robinson Across the Tracks: Remembering Greenwood, Black Wall Street, and the Tulsa Race Massacre provides a more historical account of Black Wall Street and the massacre.